 - Ignore dirt.
-All a dirty bike needs is a little soap and water – or try a water-free wash.
+All a dirty bike needs is a little soap and water.
 A dirty chain can be de-gunked with cleaners.

 - Avoid a bike with bent parts.
 Pounding out bends, unless you’re a very handy and knowledgeable bike person, can be tough.

 - A missing seat MIGHT be cost effective to replace.
 However, some bikes require very specific seat replacements so check around to make sure one is available before buying the bike.

 *Note: Most studies note that helmets should be bought new.
 There hasn’t been some massive study on it, but most health and gear experts note that a used helmet may be less effective than a new one.
 If a helmet is cracked, you may not be able to see it, but that does make it unsafe.
 Plus, newer helmets meet current safety regulations, and most importantly, you want to make sure you buy the right size helmet – not all helmets note size right on them.